 - Horse Archer: Glade Riders, which are mounted on pure-bred Elven Steeds.
 They come in three variants, with different missiles for each.

 - Invasion of the Baby Snatchers: The Wood Elves have a habit of kidnapping human children from Bretonnia and turning them into ageless servants who will gradually forget their families and think the Elves are their masters.
 Some are captured during the Elves' annual Wild Hunts, others are taken in the night, and some are lured into the forest.
-While they are treated generally well, it's more of a Gilded Cage then anything else.
+While they are treated generally well (possibly getting better lives than they could in feudal Bretonnia), it's more of a Gilded Cage then anything else.

 - Improbable Aiming Skills: What Wood Elf archers lack in numbers, they more then make up for it in accuracy, even their basic archers are amazing shots.